 Does your family use electric or manual toothbrushes?
 Do you wonder how Manual vs Electric Toothbrushes stack up?
 Can the type of toothbrush you use actually help to prevent gum disease?
-What's with the occasional hormonal halitosis?

 Not long ago we got electric toothbrushes (battery operated actually) for all six of us, for two reasons: